Cupcakke

-Cupcakke began her career as a rapper in 2012 by releasing material online.
-She came to attention in 2015 when two of her songs, "Deepthroat" and "Vagina", went viral on video-sharing platforms.
-The songs were later included on her debut mixtape, Cum Cake (2016), which was included on Rolling Stone's list of the Best Rap Albums of 2016 at number 23.
-A second mixtape, S.T.D (Shelters to Deltas), was released in 2016 and preceded the studio albums Audacious (2016), Queen Elizabitch (2017), Ephorize (2018), and Eden (2018).
-Since then, she has been steadily releasing standalone singles, such as "Grilling Niggas", "Lawd Jesus", "Discounts" and "H2hoe".
+Born in Chicago, Illinois, Cupcakke began her career as a rapper in 2012 by releasing material online.
+She drew attention in 2015 when she released two music videos, "Vagina" and "Deepthroat", on YouTube that went viral; the songs were later included on her debut mixtape, Cum Cake (2016), which was included on Rolling Stone's list of the Best Rap Albums of 2016 at number 23.
+A second mixtape, S.T.D (Shelters to Deltas), released in 2016, preceded her studio albums: Audacious (2016), Queen Elizabitch (2017), Ephorize (2018), and Eden (2018).

+Aside from a brief retirement at the end of 2019, Cupcakke has been steadily releasing standalone singles, such as "Squidward Nose" (2019), "Discounts" (2020), "Mosh Pit" (2021), and "H2hoe" (2022).
+After 6 years since her last full-length release she released her fifth studio album Dauntless Manifesto (2024).
+Her sixth studio album, The Bakkery (2025), followed the year after.

 Early life

 Elizabeth Eden Harris was born on May 31, 1997, in Chicago, Illinois, and was raised on King Drive, near Parkway Gardens.
 Harris was raised by a single mother and spent nearly four years in Chicago's homeless shelters starting at age seven.
 In the lyrics of her song "Ace Hardware", Harris recounts her experiences struggling with depression and being raped by her father, who is a pastor.
 She has referred to her father as a "deadbeat", "con artist", and "child molester."
 She attended Dulles Elementary School with other established Chicago rappers such as Lil Reese and Chief Keef.
 She got an early start into music and poetry at the age of ten by her involvement in her local church.
 It was also there that she got her start in performing, where she would perform for her local pastors by reciting poetry about her Christianity and faith.

 When she was 13, she met a fellow churchgoer who encouraged her to turn the poetry into rap music, and she became infatuated with the art form.
 She cites 50 Cent, Lil' Kim, and Da Brat as early influences to her musical style.